 Working From Home (WFH) for the foreseeable future?
 Then you’ll need these 7 essentials to give your home a new workspace.

-Phase 2 of post-Circuit Breaker may be upon us wherein we’re allowed some freedom, but it will likely take some time before we are allowed back in the office in full team strength.
-The last couple months of WFH haven’t exactly been easy, especially since most of us live in small spaces and do not exactly have the luxury of a study room that can be converted into a home office.
+Phase 3 (also known as Phase 2, part two) of post-Circuit Breaker may be upon us wherein we’re allowed some freedom, but it will likely take some time before we are allowed back in the office in full team strength.
+The last couple months of WFH haven't exactly been easy, especially since most of us live in small spaces and do not exactly have the luxury of a study room that can be converted into a home office.

 If you’ve been thinking about setting up a dedicated space, or are looking for a few key pieces to jazz up your current work situation, we’re here to help.
 Whatever your budget may be, here’s our comprehensive list of WFH essentials that will help boost productivity, make it a little easier to bear and get you through this prolonged new normal.